Cybersecurity Services in Markham for Local Businesses

 From there it’s continuous protection with 24/7 MDR, quarterly penetration testing, security awareness training, and compliance reporting aligned to PIPEDA and industry-specific frameworks.

-This process works because it’s been refined across 500+ Canadian businesses since 2012.
-We know what breaks, what gets missed, and what actually moves the needle for Markham businesses.
+This process works because it has been refined across Canadian businesses since Fusion was founded in 2012.
+We know where Markham environments break, what cross-border audits flag, and what actually moves the needle for a firm whose parent or insurer is asking for evidence.

 Cybersecurity for Markham’s Key Industries